-- The completed scorecard is provided to the original translator, who reviews and responds to the “errors” in the scorecard.
-“Preferential changes” are not included in the error count and are often implemented as “suggestions for improvement” —especially in marketing content.
-They can also represent items that should be included in a revised style guide.
+- The reviewer hands off the completed scorecard to the original translator, who assesses and responds to the errors recorded.
+Preferential changes are not included in the error count and are often implemented as suggestions for improvement—especially in marketing content.
+They can also point out additional items that should be added to the style guide.

 - The translator implements all changes.

-A scorecard objectively documents and clearly describes your quality target — as well as can be expected when “quality” is intrinsically vague.
-A feedback loop isn’t much good without a clear scorecard: it is the medium through which the errors are caught and fixed.
-It is the communication device.
-Moreover, it represents your project’s unique and precise approach to balancing cost, speed, and quality carefully tuned for the type of content, medium and audience.
+As Yin is to Yang, a feedback loop isn’t helpful without a clear scorecard: it is the medium through which errors are caught and fixed.
+In other words, it is the communication device.
+Moreover, it represents your project’s unique and precise approach to balancing cost, speed and quality and is carefully tuned for the type of content, medium and audience.